adrianrivadulla/FootNet/README.md

 The data and software needed to replicate our results can be accessed [here](link2datasoftwareetc).

 The following sections provide further details about the data and sofware developed and how to use them.
+The code provided has been originally developed for use in Visual3D (version), Matlab (version) and Python ().
+Nevertheless, all the files output by each script are also provided, so users can focus on a specific part of their interest or replicate the parts their software allows.
+The most important part of the study i.e. FootNet development can be replicated using Google Colab, which is freely accessible to anyone who owns a Gmail account.

 ## Data